Aging & Impact on Society in Japan

 - Study Explores Deafening Sciences in Japan’s English-language Classrooms (Japan Times)

-- Universities in Japan
+Internationalization of Universities in Japan

 - Some Thoughts about Japan’s Internationalization, And Some Doubts Too (Tofugu)